groboclown/pipit/README.md

 ```
 python test/integration/port_forward.py 3001 localhost 3000
 ```
-Here, `3001` is the listening port, `localhost` is the Pipit server, and `3000` is the Pipit listening port.
+Here, `3001` is the listening port for the port forwarder, `localhost` is the Pipit server host, and `3000` is the Pipit server listening port.

 ## Connecting to Pipit